robjordan/robjordan.github.io/_posts/2020-09-30-behringer.md

 ![Amazon email]({{ site.url }}/assets/amazon-based-on-your-recent-activity.png)

 Damn right I'm interested.
-I'm having the weirdest experence with Amazon.
+I'm having the weirdest experience with Amazon.
 Let me tell you about it.

 Two years ago I got interested in buying one or more PA speakers.
 I'm involved with [Cycle Winchester](https://cyclewinchester.org.uk); we campaign to make Winchester beter by bike, and, as part of that, we organise mass cycle rides around the city a couple of times a year.
 We've found that having music on the ride really helps build a joyous mood.
 Fun, but challenging the dominance of motor vehicles on the road.